peter-rr/stradivarius-prueba-tecnica/README.md

 ## Next Iterations

-Areas to take into consideration as improvements for potential next iterations of the framework:
+Areas to take into consideration as improvements for potential next iterations of this framework:

-- **Test coverage:** Adding more test cases or scenarios.
+- **Test coverage:** More test cases or scenarios may be added to give full test coverage.

 - **Integration with CI/CD pipelines:** Implementing the logic to integrate the framework with CI tools like Jenkins or GitHub Actions.

-- **Reporting and analytics:** Describing how to generate and access reports to provide insight into test outcomes.
+- **Reporting and analytics:** Describing how to generate and access comprehensive test reports to provide insight into test outcomes.

 - **Dockerization:** To provide a clear and reproducible environment, reducing setup time, easing collaboration, and improving consistency across the development lifecycle.